 - You are set on not building within the confines of WordPress themes and don’t specifically rely on any additional functionality that plugins offer.

-- As an employer, you wish to continuously train your technical staff with the latest skills and know by giving them this knowledge, they will more likely stay with you longer.
+- As an employer, you wish to continuously train your technical staff with the latest skills and knowledge by giving them this knowledge, they will more likely stay with you longer.

 - Your goal is to perform nth-degree optimizations on all parts of the stack.